Our top pick for

-II-VI Incorporated develops, manufactures, and markets engineered materials, and optoelectronic components and devices worldwide.
-The company operates through two segments, Compound Semiconductors and Photonic Solutions.
-The Compound Semiconductors segment offers optical and electro-optical components and materials used in high-power CO2 lasers; fiber-delivered beam delivery systems, and processing tools and direct diode lasers for industrial lasers; and compound semiconductor epitaxial and gallium arsenide wafers.
-This segment also provides infrared optical components and optical assemblies for aerospace and defense, medical, and commercial laser imaging applications; semiconductor lasers and detectors for optical interconnects and sensing applications with InP; and engineered materials for thermoelectric and silicon carbide applications to the semiconductor, aerospace, and defense and medical markets.
-In addition, it offers compound semiconductor epitaxial wafers for applications in optical components, wireless devices, and communication systems; and GaAs wafers for the production of lasers and integrated circuits.
-The Photonic Solutions segment provides crystal materials, optics, microchip lasers, and optoelectronic modules for use in optical communication networks and other consumer, life sciences, and commercial applications.
-This segment also offers pump lasers, optical isolators, and optical amplifiers and micro-optics for optical amplifiers, terrestrial and submarine applications.
+II-VI Incorporated develops, manufactures, and markets engineered materials, optoelectronic components, and devices worldwide.
+It operates through two segments, Compound Semiconductors and Photonic Solutions.
+The Compound Semiconductors segment provides optical and electro-optical components and materials used in high-power CO2 lasers, fiber-lasers, and direct diode lasers for materials processing applications; infrared optical components and high-precision optical assemblies for aerospace and defense, medical, and commercial laser imaging applications; semiconductor lasers and detectors for optical interconnects and sensing applications; engineered materials for thermoelectric, ceramics, and silicon carbide various applications; and compound semiconductor epitaxial wafers for applications in optical and wireless communication.
+The Photonic Solutions segment manufactures transceivers for data centers and telecom optical networks; pump lasers, optical amplifiers, wavelength selective switches, and advanced components for telecom networks; and crystal materials, optics, lasers, and optoelectronic modules in a range of applications, including optical communications, life sciences, and consumer electronics markets.
+The company serves original equipment manufacturers, laser end users, system integrators of high-power lasers, U. S. government prime contractors, and various U.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.